moby/moby/docs/sources/articles/dockerfile_best-practices.md

 ### Use a [`.dockerignore` file](https://docs.docker.com/reference/builder/#the-dockerignore-file)

-For faster uploading and efficiency, you should make use of a `.dockerignore` file to exclude files or directories from the build context.
-For example, unless `.git` is needed by your build process or scripts, you should add it to `.dockerignore`, which can save many megabytes worth of upload time.
+For faster uploading and efficiency during `docker build`, you should make use of a `.dockerignore` file to exclude files or directories from the build context and final image.
+For example, unless`.git` is needed by your build process or scripts, you should add it to `.dockerignore`, which can save many megabytes worth of upload time.

 ### Avoid installing unnecessary packages